liujianuuei/blog.liujianuuei.github.io/_drafts/Enterprise/Network.md

 ## Session

 A session is a period of time in which one user interacts with your application.
 Session is tied to one particular user and persists as long as the user utilizes the application.

+Dynamic web applications are possible because of, among other things, server-side state persistence and state management.
+HTTP, the protocol of the web, is inherently stateless.
+However, storing state in an application server makes persistence management in web applications possible.
+In WebObjects, the Session object holds state but is not solely responsible for state management.
+The Session object tracks sessions, flags WOComponent and WOElement objects with special identifiers, and uses other mechanisms to hold and manage state.
+WOComponent objects manage the state of their internal instance variables and dynamic elements.